vishal-rathour-niit/transform-images-into-videos-on-scroll/README.md

 ```

 ## ON method
-if you want to check is reloading start. this method work like render method but this return one extra parameter ```view```, current view desktop or mobile
+If you want to check if the reload has started, this method works like the render method but returns an extra parameter: ```view```, which specifies the current view (desktop or mobile).

 ```
 obj.on('re-loading',function({status,view}){

 });

-on method return status and view : status (start and end), view (mobile or desktop)
+The ```on``` method returns two parameters: status (either 'start' or 'end') and view (either 'mobile' or 'desktop').
 ```